leftidev/cpp-Gravity-Gizmo/README.md

 ----------
 What?
 -----
 This repo contains Gravity Gizmo.
-This is a game I originally developed in Python and Pygame, but re-programmed in C++, using GEngine.
+This is a game I originally developed in Python and Pygame.
+The game is under development and going to be re-programmed in C++, using GEngine.

-- GEngine is a 2D game engine, using SDL2 and OpenGL
+- GEngine is a 2D game engine, based on SDL2 and OpenGL
 - SDL2 (Simple DirectMedia Layer) is used for handling input, audio, windowing and text
-- OpenGL is used for graphics
+- OpenGL is used for rendering graphics

 Project:
 ---------
 - Uses the project from cpp-GEngine/platformer-demo as the basic template
 - Uses GEngine from cpp-GEngine
-- Is under progress
+- Under development

 How to play?
 ------------
-Under progress..
+Under development..

 Other
 -----